frosas/spotify-to-mp3/README.md

 # Spotify to MP3

-A simple command line utility to download MP3 files of Spotify tracks
+**A simple command line utility to download MP3 files of Spotify tracks.**

+*Note those files are downloaded from Grooveshark, not from Spotify itself.*

 ## Installation